-Net income Add: stock-based employee compensation \$ 2005 9,186 \$ 2004 5,849 expenses included in reported net income, net of tax 41 20 Deduct: total stock-based employee compensation expense determined under fair value based method for all awards, net of tax Pro forma net income \$ - (48 9,179 ) (27 5,842 Net income per share: Basic - as reported Basic - pro forma Diluted - as reported Diluted - pro forma \$ \$ \$ \$ 0.76 0.76 0.76 0.76 \$ \$ \$ \$ 0.83 0.83 0.82 0.82
+Net income \$ 2005 9,186

+Add: stock-based employee compensation expenses included in reported net income, net of tax 41

+Deduct: total stock-based employee compensation expense determined under fair value based method

+for all awards, net of tax (48)

+Pro forma net income \$ 9,179

+Net income per share:

+Basic - as reported \$ 0.76

+Basic - pro forma \$ 0.76

+Diluted - as reported \$ 0.76

+Diluted - pro forma \$ 0.76

-In June 2006, FASB issued FASB Interpretation No. 48 "Accounting for Uncertainty in Income Taxes" ("FIN 48").
-This Interpretation clarifies the accounting for uncertainty in income taxes recognized in a company's financial statements in accordance with Statement of Financial Accounting Standards No. 109, "Accounting for Income Taxes."
-FIN 48 prescribes a recognition threshold and measurement attribute for the financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return.
-FIN 48 also provides guidance on derecognition, classification, interest and penalties, accounting in interim periods, disclosure, and transition.
-FIN 48 requires that only income tax benefits that meet the "more likely than not" recognition threshold be recognized or continue to be recognized on the effective date.
-Initial derecognition amounts would be reported as a cumulative effect of a change in accounting principle, as an adjustment to the opening balance sheet of retained earnings for the 2007 fiscal year.
-The provisions of FIN 48 are effective for fiscal years beginning after December 15, 2006.
-We do not expect the adoption of this Interpretation to have a material affect on our financial condition or results of operations as of and for the year ending December 31, 2006.
+In June 2006, FASB Interpretation No. 48, "Accounting for Uncertainty in Income Taxes - An Interpretation of FASB Statement No. 109" ("FIN 48"), was issued.
+FIN 48 clarifies the accounting for uncertainty in income taxes recognized in a company's financial statements in accordance with FASB Statement of Financial Accounting Standards No. 109, "Accounting for Income Taxes".
+FIN 48 also prescribes a recognition threshold and measurement attribute for the financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return, as well as providing guidance on derecognition, classification, interest and penalties, accounting in interim periods, disclosure and transition.
+FIN 48 is effective for fiscal years beginning after December 15, 2006 with earlier application permitted as long as the company has not yet issued financial statements, including interim financial statements, in the period of adoption.
+We adopted the provisions of FIN 48 on January 1, 2007.
+Since we had no unrecognized tax benefits, we recognized no additional liability or reduction in deferred tax asset as a result of the adoption of FIN 48.
+We are no longer subject to U. S. federal, state, local or non-U.S. income tax examinations by tax authorities for years prior to 2003.